 Understand the latest US state privacy laws in seconds

-In recent years, California, Colorado, Virginia, and Utah have all passed comprehensive data privacy laws—creating new data handling requirements for companies that collect, process, and store consumer data in these states, while granting novel data rights to state residents.
+In recent years, California, Colorado, Virginia, Utah, and Connecticut have all passed comprehensive data privacy laws—creating new data handling requirements for companies that collect, process, and store consumer data in these states, while granting novel data rights to state residents.

 Companies doing business in these states or marketing products/services to residents of these states, must understand and abide by these new laws in order to avoid hefty fines and penalties.

-Quickly understand the differences between data privacy laws in California, Colorado, Virginia, and Utah with our latest content release, a skimmable infographic comparing the:
+Quickly understand the differences between data privacy laws in California, Colorado, Virginia, Utah, and Connecticut with our latest content release, a skimmable infographic comparing the:

-With 12 more states currently considering further privacy legislation (Connecticut will likely be next), understanding these laws and implementing stricter data privacy measures will soon be table stakes for operating a business in the US.
+With 6 more states actively considering further privacy legislation, understanding these laws and implementing stricter data privacy measures will soon be table stakes for operating a business in the US.